-And as a bonus, if you’re on HRT (hormone replacement therapy) to reduce menopause symptoms like hot flashes, that insulin resistance may make HRT less effective.
+You should know that if you’re on HRT (hormone replacement therapy) to reduce menopause symptoms like hot flashes, that insulin resistance may make HRT less effective.
 Even if you’re not on HRT, too much sugar can still worsen menopausal symptoms.
-Hoorah!

-Mood swings, disrupted sleep, and fatigue in menopause, may seem like the worst possible time to try to give up sugar, but there are so many pros to outweigh (no pun intended) the cons.
-So, let’s talk about the positives and the negatives of giving up sugar.
+Mood swings, disrupted sleep, and fatigue in menopause, may seem like the worst possible time to try to give up sugar, but there are so many positives in doing so.

 Pros (your results may vary):